drevops/git-artifact/README.md

   --push
 ```

-CI providers may report branches differently when running builds triggered by tags.
+CI providers may report branches differently when packaging is triggered by tags.
 We encourage you to explore our continuously and automatically tested examples:

 - [GitHub Actions](.github/workflows/test-php.yml)